comp426-2022-fall/.github/.github/ISSUE_TEMPLATE/autograder.md

 If you think the autograder has a bug, go through this checklist:

+- [ ] Did you search or read through the other issues on this repo to make sure there isn't already a related issue?
 - [ ] Did you run and test your code on your local machine?
 - [ ] Did your code execute without errors on your local machine?
 - [ ] Did your code run as expected on your local machine?